Sunday, 1 March 2026

 This was to be a CWOG reccie for a future walk.
 It was to start from the Barby Church at 1015.
 However when I arrived there was no sign of the other three expected participants, I did search all entrances to the church, churchyard and hall without success.
 I hung around until 1025 (meeting the priest arriving for the 1030 service) then decided to go for a walk on my own.

-As I hadnt planned anything i decided to visit ashby st ledger, then the locks at Braunston then back up the Oxford canal to HMP Onley then back to Barby.
+As I hadnt planned anything i decided to visit Ashby st ledger, then the locks at Braunston then back up the Oxford canal to HMP Onley then back to Barby.
 Navigation was challenging for the first half due to fog, resulting in compass navigation Practice.

 The Lower Braunston lock was inspected